Lissy93/awesome-privacy/.github/CONTRIBUTING.md

 	- A stable (non-alpha/beta) release is required at a minimum
 	- Must be accessible to the general public, and not just a select group of people
 	- If technical knowledge is required to run it, the software must be well documented
+- **Mature**
+  - Software needs to have a proven track record of commitment to maintenance
+  - Repositories must not be newly created, and the first stable release older than 4 months
+  - Projects primarily written with AI or vibe coded are not suitable for listing here

 _There may be some exceptions, but these would need to be fully justified, reviewed by the community, and the drawbacks / anti-features must be clearly listed along-side the software.